JuliaReinforcementLearning/ReinforcementLearning.jl/docs/homepage/blog/ospp_mid-term_report_210370190/index.md

     )
 ```

-So that can design the fundamental policy and trajectory like the following:
+So that can design the inner `DDPGPolicy` and trajectory like the following:
 ```Julia
 policy = DDPGPolicy(
     behavior_actor = NeuralNetworkApproximator(